Free City of Cracow: Politics

 Stanisław Wodzicki, first President of the Senate 1815–1831.

-The statelet received an initial constitution in 1815 which had mainly been devised by Prince Adam Jerzy Czartoryski.
+The free city received an initial constitution in 1815, which had mainly been devised by Prince Adam Jerzy Czartoryski.
 The constitution was revised and expanded in 1818, establishing significant autonomy for the city.
 Legislative power was vested in the Assembly of Representatives (Izba Reprezentantów), and the executive power was given to a Governing Senate.

 In 1833, in the aftermath of the November Uprising and the foiled plan by some Polish activists to start an uprising in Cracow, the partitioning powers issued a new, much more restrictive constitution: the number of senators and deputies was lowered and their competences limited, while the commissars of the partitioning powers had their competences expanded.
 Freedom of the press was also curtailed.
-In 1835 a secret treaty between the three partitioning powers presented a plan in which in case of additional Polish unrest, Austria was given the right to occupy and annex the city.
+In 1835, a secret treaty between the three partitioning powers presented a plan in which in case of additional Polish unrest, Austria was given the right to occupy and annex the city.
 That would take place after the Kraków Uprising of 1846.

 The law was based on the Napoleonic Code and French commercial and criminal law.
 The official language was Polish.
-In 1836 the local police force was disbanded and replaced by Austrian police; in 1837 the partitioning powers curtailed the competences of the local courts which refused to bow down to their demands.
+In 1836, the local police force was disbanded and replaced by Austrian police; in 1837, the partitioning powers curtailed the competencies of the local courts, which refused to bow down to their demands.

 The Free City of Cracow was the first purely republican government in the history of Poland.